esimonov/ifshort/README.md

 # ifshort

-A Go linter that checks if your code uses short syntax for `if`-statements whenever possible.
+Go linter that checks if your code uses short syntax for `if`-statements whenever possible.

 For example, it will suggest changing this code: